Treales, Roseacre and Wharles: Wharles

 The village is called "Quarlous" in 1249 and "Warlawes" and "Werlows" in 1286.

 Wharles is the venue for the annual Fylde Vintage and Farm Show, which takes place in a field next to the M55 motorway.

 Roseacre

 The village is called "Rasaker" and "Raysakur" in 1249.

 In February 2019, the government refused planning permission for fracking at Roseacre Wood.
 The application, by energy firm Cuadrilla, had been refused by the local council and was the subject of a public inquiry.
-The secretary of state said highway safety issues had not been "satisfactorily addressed" and refused planning permission.
+Cuadrilla submitted three revised traffic routes, but Secretary of State James Brokenshire said "the proposed development would have a serious and very significant adverse impact on the safety of people using the public highway".
+He refused planning permission.